freeipa/ansible-freeipa/docs/development/writing_new_modules.md

 # Writing a new Ansible FreeIPA module

 ## Minimum requirements

-A ansible-freeipa module should have:
+An ansible-freeipa module should have:

 * Code:
   * A module file placed in `plugins/modules/ipa<module_name>.py`